William-Bowden/IGME230/project1/A_Content/project-1-content.md

 This page will possess a 'plot' in which the game will sit once it is implemented

 # Heads-up
-This content document is a little lacking because I was under the impression the assignment that was due was the html/css mockup of our website.
+This content document is a little lacking because I was under the impression the assignment that was due was the html/css mockup of our website and have begun implementation of it [here](https://people.rit.edu/wjb5377/230/project1/)